Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Abstract

 \section{Abstract}

-Deriving formulations for computing and estimating tight worst-case size increases for conjunctive queries with various constraints has been at the core of theoretical database research.
-If the problem has no constraints or only one constraint, such as functional dependencies or degree constraints, tight worst-case size bounds have been proven, and they are even practically computable.
-If the problem has more than one constraint, computing tight bounds can be difficult in practice and may even require an infinite number of linear inequalities in its optimization formulation.
+Deriving formulations to estimate worst-case size bounds for conjunctive queries under various constraints has been at the core of theoretical database research.
+If the problem has no constraints or has a single functional dependency, tight worst-case size bounds are computable.
+If the problem has more than one functional dependency, computing tight bounds can be difficult in practice and may even require an infinite number of linear inequalities in its optimization formulation.
 While these challenges have been addressed with varying methods, no prior research has employed quantum information theory to address this problem.
-In this work, we establish a connection between earlier work on estimating size bounds for conjunctive queries with classical information theory and the field of quantum information theory.
-We propose replacing the classical Shannon entropy formulation with the quantum Rényi entropy.
-Whereas classical Shannon entropy requires infinitely many inequalities to characterize the optimization space, Rényi entropy requires only one type of inequality, which is non-negativity.
-Although this is a promising modification, optimization with respect to the quantum states instead of classical distributions creates a new set of challenges that prevent us from finding a practically computable, tight worst-case size bound.
-In this line, we propose a quantum version to derive worst-case size bounds.
-The previous tight classical worst-case size bound can be viewed as a special limit of this quantum bound.
-We also provide a comprehensive background on prior research and discuss the future possibilities of quantum information theory in theoretical database research.
+In this work, we establish a connection between earlier classical information theory-based works and quantum information theory.
+We propose replacing the classical Shannon entropy formulation with the quantum Rényi entropy of order $\alpha \in (0,1)$ whose entropy cone is characterized simply by non-negativity.
+The first key result is to express the bound in terms of optimizing over quantum states and Rényi entropy.
+Optimizing with respect to quantum states rather than classical distributions transfers the hardness into the problem of characterizing classical states, yielding a sound but generally not tight upper bound.
+We further quantify this hardness explicitly by proposing a dichotomy theorem: if the query satisfies a head absorption rule, then the Rényi program value is at most one and $|Q(D)| \leq \mathrm{rmax}(D)$.
+Otherwise, the program is unbounded.